30 ways for how to make your home look expensive and intentional the easy way without costing you the high end designer bucks.

 But it also reduces visual clutter by eliminating plastic packaging.
 The reduction of clutter makes your space feel more inviting to you and others.

-Got any others you’d add in about how to make your house look expensive?
+Got any other budget-friendly ideas you’d add in about how to make your house look expensive?

 Whew!
 30 ways is a long list, but I’m sure there are more out there.